Skip to content

 Pros for AGM Batteries

-These dependable batteries are often used in marine vehicles, RVs, golf carts, wheelchairs and scooters, UPS systems and high end motorcycles where durability is required or battery orientation is an issue.
+These highly dependable batteries find widespread use in a variety of demanding applications, including marine vehicles, recreational vehicles (RVs), golf carts, wheelchairs and mobility scooters, Uninterruptible Power Supply (UPS) systems for critical electronics, and high-end motorcycles where durability is paramount or where the battery's orientation is a design constraint.

 Cons for AGM Batteries